Laravel-Backpack/docs/3.5/installation.md

 php artisan backpack:crud:install
 ```

 Note: If you'd also like to enable the [file manager functionality](https://backpackforlaravel.com/uploads/home_slider/4.png), reply "yes" when the installer asks you.
 By default it lets users manage the ```public/uploads``` directory, but you can change that in the ```elfinder.php``` config file.
+Most of the times it is _not_ recommended to give your admins power over file structure - not even their uploads alone.
+So ```elfinder``` does not come installed by default.

 3) [Optional] You should now: